 The love bit: after the judging you submit your scorecard – stating who you would consider going on a date with, who you’d like to be friends with, and who you wouldn’t want to see again.
 It’s all calculated there and then, and you get a lovely handwritten note with any mutual matches and their contact details.

 I headed down for the launch event on Valentine’s Day, and although it suffered the same problem that most speed dating events do – too few men and too many women (8:10) – it didn’t matter too much.
-Having a cameraman pointing his screen at you during sections of the evening was a bit unsettling but on the whole it was a brilliant night – despite the high price tag (£45) – and I may or may not have come away with a hot date match and a friend match…
+Although learning that the organisers had to ship in their housemates/friends to fill spaces was a tiny bit annoying, considering the £47 ticket price.
+Having a cameraman pointing his screen at you during sections of the evening was a bit unsettling but on the whole it was a brilliant night – and I may or may not have come away with a hot date match and a friend match…

 Big London Bake takes place in the garden section of the lovely Castle Pub in Tooting.

 Tucked away in a corner of Borough Market, this tiny Spanish tapas restaurant is in the heart of foodie land – and its offering tantalises the taste buds just as you’d hope.

 Lobos Tapas brings a meat-heavy menu and a good wine list to boot.
 Considering that the restaurant was started by former Brindisa employees (another one of the great tapas joints in London), you know to expect great things.